 - 2 ½ cups Gruyere cheese, grated and divided

-- 8 slices white sandwich bread, crust cut off
+- 8 slices white sandwich bread

-- 4 ounces thinly sliced ham, Virginia or black forest
+- 8 ounces thinly sliced ham, Virginia or black forest

-- In a small saucepan on medium-low heat, add the milk and allow it to heat to a simmer.
+- Begin the recipe by preheating the oven to 400 degrees F. and line a baking sheet with parchment paper.
+In a small saucepan over medium-low heat, add the 2 cups milk and allow it to heat to a low simmer.

-- Whisk continuously until thick and smooth.
-Add the Parmesan and ½ cup Gruyere cheese until melted.
+- Slowly and carefully whisk the warm milk into the butter mixture to combine.
+Whisk continuously until thick and smooth.
+Add the ½ cup Parmesan cheese and ½ cup of Gruyere cheese until melted.